artefactual/archivematica-docs/user-manual/archival-storage/aip-structure.rst

 The objects directory, ``/data/objects``, contains original objects, preservation masters, and two folders: ``/metadata`` and ``/submissionDocumentation``.
-If the SIP contained any lower-level directories, either from the original transfer or because it was arranged on the Appraisal tab, the lower-level directories will be present as well.
+If the SIP contained any lower-level directories from the original transfer, the lower-level directories will be present as well.

 .. code::